veddermatic/react-native-multipicker/README.md

         ...

 Please note that this is still a work in progress, and you probalby should not use this unless you are just looking at the code for fun.

+I have a test project showing a simple and "complex" picker [here](https://github.com/veddermatic/VDRPickerTestProject).